 Subscribe to Our HealthBeat Newsletter!

 Many people associate strength-building with bulky muscles and bodybuilders.
 But strengthening exercises aren’t just for people who want to bulk up with dumbbells.

 Strengthening exercise (sometimes called resistance training) includes a wide variety of exercises and activities.
-The goal is to work a set of muscles to fatigue through repetition — not to elevate your heart rate over an extended period of time as in cardio workouts.
+The goal is to work a set of muscles to fatigue through repetition — not to elevate your heart rate over an extended as in cardio workouts.

 Strengthening exercise can involve:

 - Weight machines at the gym